idm-suedtirol/ODH-chatbot/README.md

 ## Prerequisites
 Two files must be added to this repository in order to successfully run the chatbot.
 They both must be placed in the root folder of the project.
+Two demo files that contain the structure were inserted as a reference.

 #### fb_credentials.yml
 The file should be as follows: